nicoursi/Vanets-ns3-fb/docs/GETTING_STARTED.md

 cd build_env/container
 singularity build --fakeroot singularity-ns3-image.sif singularity-ns3.def
 ```
-Once you created your container on your PC you can transfer the 'container.sif' file on the submit host of the cluster for execution.
-You can do it by using `sftp` or `sshfs`. ([More here](#4-working-on-the-cluster))
+Once you created your container on your PC you can transfer the `singularity-ns3-image.sif` file on the submit host of the cluster for execution (make sure you copy it in the `build_env/container` folder).
+You can do it by using `sftp` or `sshfs`.
+(More in the [Working on the Cluster](#4-working-on-the-cluster) section below.)

 **Build the image on the cluster front-end host:**